vrodgom/statmorph/docs/description.rst

 In addition, almost all of the parameters used in the calculation of the morphological diagnostics can be specified by the user as keyword arguments, although it is recommended to leave the default values alone.
-For a complete list of keyword arguments, see the docstring of the `SourceMorphology` class.
+For a complete list of keyword arguments, please see the `API Reference <api.html>`_.

 Output
 ------